K-Scorpio/scorpiosec/content/en/posts/HTB-Office.md

 ### Third Lateral Movement

-We use `winpeas` to enumerate the target system and find some DPAPI credentials.
+We use `winpeas` to enumerate the target system and we find some DPAPI credentials files.

 > DPAPI, which stands for Data Protection API, is a set of cryptographic services built into Windows operating systems.
 It provides developers with a straightforward way to protect sensitive data, such as passwords, encryption keys, and other confidential information, by encrypting and decrypting data using strong cryptographic algorithms.